 We think (and our customers and visitors clearly agree) that it makes for an interesting and fun gift.

 So far as we know, the entire Scottish legal profession agrees that our customers obtain a personal right to a souvenir plot of land.
-This is a valid form of ownership which can be passed onto future generations.

 Fishing rights in Scotland are sold in exactly the same way, and they often sell for hundreds of thousands of pounds!